Saturday, September 28, 2013

 I got up to give my closing with no small amount of dread.
 I had that one page of transcript with me, which I knew would at least keep the judge from dismissing the case, something he was more likely to do after the testimony was in than at the beginning.
 Unlike with the opening I had actually seen a few other summations before, but there did not seem like there was anything here to get a jury whipped up about.
 And, I generally knew I had to remind the jury what they had heard and persuade them to give me a verdict after the judge instructed them on the law.
 Don, whose comments sometimes now grace this blog, had just started with the firm and was in the courtroom.
 He later told me I was so befuddled I reminded him of the television character Columbo - NOT WHAT YOU WANT TO HEAR AFTER YOUR FIRST TRIAL!
 But, I'm sure he was right.
 I couldn't find any of the documents admitted into evidence that were laid out behind me on the table to show to the jury without rifling through them like a Woody Allen character on a first date and for some reason I kept slapping my forehead, as in "Oh, I almost forgot."
 (I guess that may have brought on the Columbo reference.)
 I'm not exaggerating this.
 I was really bad.

 Roy, the juror who didn't like me, had frowned the whole trial and was sitting in the front row right in front of where I was standing to sum up.
 Almost every juror I have ever had stares blankly during the case to show their dedication to impartiality.
 But Roy was glaring at me like I had showed up to his wedding in lederhosen with a pinwheel hat on my head and carrying a hog under my arm.
 I finally read to the jury what the defendant's own expert had said.
 I could tell with a glance that Bob and the judge were surprised.
 They really hadn't been paying attention when it happened.
-I started to finish up, to tell the jury the the terrible ordeal my client had suffered (it was really nothing).
+I started to finish up, to tell the jury the terrible ordeal my client had suffered (it was really nothing).
 Would any of it matter?
 It really was a silly case.

 And then something amazing happened that taught me forever that you really just never know with who you pick for the jury.
 Roy stopped glaring at me for a second and a tear formed in his eye and trickled down his face.
 What?
 I kept going, haphazardly I'm sure, and finished with a humiliating statement that must have been plenty obvious to the jury, and which Oscar had instructed me to say, because you can only get away with it once - I said it was my first jury trial.